J-Anzules/IL-2KO_AutoimmuneModel/README.md

   Optionally generates plots for each run.
   Individual parameter values can be edited directly in the script to explore how changes affect model dynamics.

-- <strong>LHSInitialConditions</strong>
+- <strong>core_LHS</strong>
-  Performs Latin hypercube sampling over user-specified initial conditions and ranges for the cell populations.
-  For each ensemble, it computes the mean, 10th/90th percentiles, and ±1 standard deviation over time.
-  Produces plots showing the region occupied by the simulation trajectories, either as percentile bands or percentage-based envelopes.
+Core scripts used to run all Latin hypercube sampling (LHS) workflows over user-specified initial conditions and parameter ranges.
+Each ensemble computes the mean, 10th/90th percentiles, and ±1 standard deviation over time, and generates plots showing the region occupied by the simulation trajectories, either as percentile bands or percentage-based envelopes.

-- <strong>LHSParameters</strong>
-  Performs Latin hypercube sampling over user-selected parameters and parameter ranges.
-  As with <strong>LHSInitialConditions</strong>, it computes the mean, 10th/90th percentiles, and ±1 standard deviation and visualizes the spread of trajectories.
-  Currently, no fully generic “free-form” LHS wrapper is included, but the script can be extended to support additional parameters as needed.

 - <strong>LHSParameters_Fig4</strong>
-  Specialized Latin hypercube sampling focused on parameters controlling the Treg death rate.
+  Specialized Latin hypercube sampling focused on parameters controlling the Treg mortality rate.
-  Computes the mean, 10th/90th percentiles, and ±1 standard deviation and generates plots summarizing how variation in Treg death rate influences model behavior, again using percentile or percentage-based envelopes.
+  Computes the mean, 10th/90th percentiles, and ±1 standard deviation and generates plots summarizing how variation in Treg mortality rate influences model behavior, again using percentile or percentage-based envelopes.

 - <strong>LHSParameters_Fig5</strong>
   Specialized Latin hypercube sampling focused on Treg-mediated suppression.